suth/video-thumbnails/readme.txt

 The best solution is to use the Featured Image setting and [the_post_thumbnail](http://codex.wordpress.org/Function_Reference/the_post_thumbnail) template tag.

-As an alternative you could assign a class to the element and style it with CSS, or even use a library like [TimThumb](http://code.google.com/p/timthumb/) to resize your images.
+As an alternative you could assign a class to the element and style it with CSS.

 = I edited my theme and now I'm seeing the thumbnail and the video, how do I only display the thumbnail? =